 Review – January to February 2020

-The Ministry will consider and agree to the prioritised national risks that will progress to Stage 2 of the analysis.
+The Ministry considered and agreed to the prioritised national risks that would progress to Stage 2 of the analysis.

 Stage 2: Detailed risk assessment – February to March 2020

-This stage will further investigate the prioritised national risks to understand the nature of the hazards, exposure and vulnerability that contribute to the risks.
-This will determine which risks should be considered in the development of the National Adaptation Plan.
+This stage further investigated the prioritised national risks to understand the nature of the hazards, exposure and vulnerability that contributed to the risks.

-Stage 3: Adaptation and decision urgency assessment – April 2020
+Stage 3: Adaptation and decision urgency assessment – February to March 2020

-In this stage prioritised national risks will be ranked for adaptation and decision urgency.
-Stage 3 will also identify where gaps exist and quick decisions are needed.
-It will highlight where early action could reap benefits from changing climatic circumstances.
+In this stage, prioritised national risks were ranked for adaptation and decision urgency.
+Stage 3 also identified areas where gaps exist and quick decisions are needed.
+It highlighted where early action could reap benefits from changing climatic circumstances.
+This stage was undertaken in parallel to the detailed risk assessment in February to March 2020.

-The project team will gather data and seek input at all three stages of the first risk assessment.
-Engagement events will be held with central and local government, climate change experts, iwi Māori representatives and affected sectors.
+The project team gathered data and sought input at all three stages of the first risk assessment.
+Engagement events were held with central and local government, climate change experts, iwi Māori representatives and affected sectors.

 Stage 1 engagement